DoubleHelixApp/DoubleHelix/docs/reference-genome.md

 manager.genomes.append(
     manager.ingest(
         "https://source/reference.fa",
-        "NIH", # Anything that matches an entry in sources.json "38",  # Only 38 or 19
+        "NIH", # Anything that matches an entry in sources.json, otherwise add an entry there "38",  # Only 38 or 19
     )
 )